Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields

-With the volume prior, we increase the weights of \gls{nn} at higher redshifts compared to those at lower redshifts, where the volume of the Universe sampled by the survey is smaller and fewer galaxies are expected to be observed.
-This prior is implemented as a multiplicative weight assigned to each object in the reference sample, and only depends on the redshift as
+With the volume prior, we increased the weights of \gls{nn} at higher redshifts compared to the ones at lower redshifts, where the volume of the Universe sampled by the survey is smaller and fewer galaxies are expected to be observed.
+This prior was implemented as a multiplicative weight assigned to each object in the reference sample, and only depends on the redshift as

 where ${\rm d}V_{\rm c}(z)$ is the comoving volume shell in the interval $[z,\, z+\mathrm{d}z]$.
 This prior is shown in red in the centre-right panel of Fig.\,\ref{fig:refsample}.